shiftboard/postman-api-client/README.md

 ## Instructions

+0. Import this collection (*Shiftboard-API.postman_collection.json*) into your workspace
 1. Select a request in the collection, or create a new one
 2. Set the URI to **{\{shiftboardUriToken}}**
 3. Fill out `method` with the Shiftboard API method you are using, e.g., **account.get**